 6. Set a good example for your children – Although you can’t control how your ex-spouse behaves, you can teach your children how mature adults should behave.
 Don’t criticize your ex.
 Rather, teach your children effective communication and relationship skills.

 Will Taking a Passive-Aggressive Co-Parent to Family Court Make the Parent Stop or Change?

 Some family court lawyers’ “go-to” advice for dealing with a difficult co-parent is to haul the problem parent into court.
 Family court intervention may be the solution in extreme cases where the parent’s behavior is harming the children.
 However, in other cases, South Carolina’s family courts have repeatedly expressed their unwillingness to change or modify custodial arrangements simply because parents don’t get along with each other.
 Also, dragging the other parent into court may have the effect of making their behaviors worse and, in turn, making matters harder for your children.

 Final Thoughts on Dealing with a Passive-Aggressive Parent

-Even if you follow the four ways I’ve suggested to deal with a passive-aggressive behavior, the bottom line is that it is never easy.
+Even if you follow the four ways I’ve suggested to deal with passive-aggressive behavior, the bottom line is that it is never easy.
 For many parents, it is a constant, ongoing, and exhausting process.
-Oftentimes, once you’ve learned to deal with a set of passive-aggressive behaviors, some problem parents will find newer, more vindictive ways to behave.
+Oftentimes, once you’ve learned to deal with a set of passive-aggressive behaviors, some problem co-parents will find newer, more vindictive ways to behave.
 No matter what happens, it is important that you don’t let the passive-aggressive parent control you by turning you into a person or parent that you don’t want to be.
 In the end, the only way to avoid losing is not to play the game.